1. Log into Administration.

 - Display Sequence: Allows you to determine in what order the list of prices appears online and on the Box Office screen.

 - Name-Assign: Allows you to capture names for each ticket (This is not required).

 - Quantity Restriction: Allows the restriction of the number of tickets that can be sold at this price per order (e.g. a Minimum of 2 and a Maximum of 8 tickets per order).

 - Enabled: Checking this box activates the price.

 - Include Service Fee: Allows you to include any service fee that you have set up.
 See Creating a Service Fee for more information.

 - Allow Package Sale: Must be checked if you are bundling events together for a package.

-Please note: if you wish to delete an event, simply right-click on the event and select delete.
-This will delete the event and all of the Inventory and Pricing.
+Please note: if you wish to delete an event, simply right-click the event and select Delete.
+This will delete the event and all its Inventory and Pricing.